The Pretender: Island of the Haunted: Plot

 A hunt begins for a set of scrolls containing prophecies on the Isle of Carthis.
-Jarod (Michael T. Weiss) and Ms. Parker (Andrea Parker) form an uneasy alliance in order to learn the history behind The centre.
+Jarod and Ms. Parker form an uneasy alliance in order to learn the history behind The Centre.
 While tracing her lineage, Ms. Parker discovers that her supposed father, Mr. Parker (Harve Presnell), is actually her uncle, and that she is actually the daughter of William Raines (Richard Marcus).
-The centre's original founder, Ms. Parker's ancestor, is revealed to have once resided on Carthis.
+The Centre's original founder, Ms. Parker's ancestor, is revealed to have once resided on Carthis.
 In light of these discoveries, Ms. Parker's allegiance starts to waver.
 She turns Jarod over to the Centre authorities once they reach the mainland, but later confronts her "father", Jarod, Raines, and Lyle (James Denton) on board their plane.
 When Jarod goads Mr. Parker into looking at the text of the scrolls, Parker is stunned by what he reads.
 He grabs the scrolls, then parachutes out of the plane, apparently to his death.

 On Raines' orders, Lyle murders the plane's pilot and co-pilot, but the plane's electronics are shorted out by Mr. Parker's exit.
 Jarod convinces Lyle and Raines to release him so he can safely land the plane using his aircraft knowledge while Miss Parker and Lyle try to re-connect the electronics before the plane crashes.
 They succeed, and during the crash-landing Jarod escapes.
-With Mr. Parker seemingly dead, Mr. Raines assumes control of the centre, and the chase between Jarod and Ms. Parker resumes.
+With Mr. Parker seemingly dead, Mr. Raines assumes control of The Centre, and the chase between Jarod and Ms. Parker resumes.
 In addition, Lyle begins working independently to capture Jarod, and Raines makes it clear that Ms. Parker will face severe consequences if she fails to bring Jarod in first.
-During one of Jarod and Ms. Parker's infrequent phone conversations, Ms. Parker expresses sympathy for Jarod and his mission, but sadly warns that she will continue to try and capture him.
+During one of Jarod and Ms. Parker's infrequent phone conversations, Ms. Parker expresses sympathy for Jarod and his mission, but warns that she will continue to try and capture him.

 The story ends with the coveted scrolls washing up on a deserted beach.
-Their text seems to prophesy both the formation of the centre and the appearance of a Chosen One ... "a boy named Jarod."
+Their text seems to prophesy both the formation of The Centre and the appearance of a Chosen One ... "a boy named Jarod."